mhmamundots/mhmamundots/README.md

 ### Hey There 👋!
 This is MH Mamun,
 <img src="https://mhmamun.com/wp-content/uploads/2024/02/github-profile-banner.jpg" />
 A passionate and professional UX UI Designer and Web Developer.
 Since 2019, I've been learning the JavaScript programming language and want to contribute my code to this community and doing this.
-I am always focusing on writing clean and well-commented code. <br/>
+I always focus on writing clean and well-commented code. <br/>

 # <!-- omit in toc -->